At Roots we rarely recommend electric showers.

 Thermostatic – for completeness let’s mention this word.
-These are shower mixers designed to guarantee that you if the cold water flow slows or stops you don’t get scalded by hot water.
-In my opinion and for the safety of all who use the shower in the future, you should only choose thermostatic mixers and there are few good reasons to specify a non thermostatic mixer.
+These are shower mixers so that if the cold water flow slows you don’t get scalded by hot water.
+In my opinion you should only choose thermostatic mixers.
+This is for the safety of all who use the shower in the future.
+I believe there are few good reasons to specify a non-thermostatic mixer.

 What is a good shower (and how do we know?)

 This is a complicated question!
 Partly, it’s subjective – what you consider a good shower will be different to what I consider a good shower.
 Partly, there are too many variables to summarise in a single number.
 Performance is a combination of

 - flow rate (is there enough water to wash in),

 - temperature (is it warm enough to be nice),